vmware-archive/kube-prod-runtime/docs/components.md

 ### Implementation

 ExternalDNS runs on top of Kubernetes and is implemented as a Kubernetes Deployment resource named `external-dns` inside the `kubeprod` namespace.
-Underneath, it retrieves a list of Kubernetes Service and Ingress resources from the Kubernetes API to determine a desired list of DNS records.
-Then assures that the DNS zone configured when BKPR was installed is updated with this information by using the underlying platform DNS implementation (e.g. Azure DNS, Google CloudDNS, etc.).
+It retrieves a list of Kubernetes Service and Ingress resources from the Kubernetes API to determine a desired list of DNS records, then ensures that the DNS zone configured when BKPR was installed is updated with this information.
+It uses the underlying platform's DNS implementation (e.g. [Azure DNS](https://docs.microsoft.com/en-us/azure/dns/), [Google CloudDNS](https://cloud.google.com/dns/docs/), etc.) for its operations.

 Example: